NOTE: You must have a file open before you can create a new account. If you do not have an existing file, you will need to create one.

-When creating a Credit Card account, you can optionally have KMyMoney create a scheduled transaction for you.
+When creating a Credit Card account, after entering the basic information and clicking , you can optionally have KMyMoney create a scheduled transaction for you.

-If you want such a transaction generated, make sure the tick box is checked and enter the required information.
+If you want such a transaction generated, make sure the check box is selected and enter the required information.

 Click on to continue.

 In KMyMoney, Investment accounts contain only equities (stocks, bonds, etc.) but do not contain cash.
 (This is why you cannot specify a Opening balance for an Investment account.)
 If a transaction in an Investment account requires or generates cash (such as to buy or sell stock,) a Brokerage account is used for the cash.
 Brokerage accounts are described further in the chapter on Investments.
 When you create a new Investment account, after entering the basic information, and clicking , you have the option to create an associated Brokerage account.

 It is generally best to create the Brokerage account here, which will be given the same name as the Investment account, with "(Brokerage)" appended.
 Currently it is not possible to specify the opening date or balance for the Brokerage account at this point; you may do by editing the account details after the account has been created.